 Preclinical research and development expenses decreased \$7.8 million in 2022 compared to 2021, primarily due to the migration of OMS1029 from preclinical to clinical research and development during the third quarter of 2022.
-The \$4.4 million increase in preclinical research and development expenses in 2021 compared to 2020 was primarily due to drug substance, stability and toxicology work on OMS1029 offset by the migration of OMS906 from preclinical to clinical research and development beginning in the third quarter of 2020.
+The \$4.4 million increase in preclinical research and development expenses in 2021 compared to 2020 was primarily due to drug substance, stability and toxicology work on OMS1029 offset by the migration of OMS906 from preclinical to clinical research and development of 2020.